BUYING THE TRUTH

 In fact, the Scriptures teach clearly that the world will become increasingly foul until the Lord returns with His army, casts Antichrist and the False Prophet into the Lake of Fire, and an angel of God chains Satan and throws him into the bottomless pit.
 Then the Lord Jesus and His saints will bring righteousness, peace, and joy into the material creation.
 This is the truth.
 All other visions of the end time are contrary to the Scriptures.

 The Good News of the Kingdom of God is that the Lord Jesus will return and by the power of God will establish righteousness on the earth.
 To be saved in the primary sense is to be admitted to the Kingdom of God when the Lord returns.
 To be saved in the fullest sense is to be transformed into the image of the Lord Jesus and brought into untroubled union with the Father through the Lord Jesus.
-Heaven is not our goal, Jesus is our goal.
+Heaven is not our goal; Jesus is our goal.
 Much error can be avoided by viewing salvation as our change from Satan to Jesus rather than forgiveness for the purpose of leaving the earth and living forever in a mansion in Heaven.

-If we would buy truth we must return to the original Gospel preached by John the Baptist, the Lord Jesus, and the Apostles of the Lamb.
-The original Gospel is: "Repent, for the Kingdom of God is at hand.
+If we want to buy truth, we must return to the original Gospel preached by John the Baptist, the Lord Jesus, and the Apostles of the Lamb.
+The original Gospel is: “Repent, for the Kingdom of God is at hand.
 If we are to be saved we must believe and be baptized into the name of the Father, the Son, and the Holy Spirit.
 Then we will not be destroyed when the Kingdom of God comes to the earth.
-In the meantime we are to live as a pilgrim and stranger on the earth."
+In the meantime we are to live as a pilgrim and stranger on the earth.”